 Implementing multi-factor authentication is the next step in building customer trust and loyalty, which banks need to build long-term relationships with clients.
 MFA offers a high level of security without causing too much inconvenience to clients, who have high expectations for data privacy from their financial institutions.

-II.
-Multi-Factor Authentication Use Cases in the Healthcare Industry
+MFA Use Cases in the Healthcare Industry

 With greater data access available in healthcare, the industry will find itself at greater risk for data breaches.
 For example, healthcare portals have become a common way to send electronic records, creating more opportunities for hackers to infiltrate both patient and provider accounts.